 - evidence of membership of a KiwiSaver scheme or complying superannuation fund (if you have been a member of PSS for less than 3 years).

 Mercer needs to receive the documents at least 10 working days before the terms of settlement under the sale and purchase agreement.
 Mercer will process the application with a view to making payment before settlement.
 Payments will be made to the trust account of your solicitor or conveyancing practitioner, not to your own bank account.
 If the sale does not proceed, the payment made to your solicitor or conveyancing practitioner must be returned to Mercer.
 Mercer will credit the funds back to your accounts.

 Previous home owners

-- Money in bank accounts (including fixed and term deposits).
+- Money in bank accounts (including term deposits)

 - Shares, stocks and bonds